-For books and supplies, Department staff recommends the upper budget limit for FY 2021-22 be set at \$1,460, \$340 lower than the FY 2020-21 limit.
+For books and supplies, Department staff recommends the upper budget limit for FY 2022-23 be set at \$1,460, equal to the FY 2021-22 limit.
 The average amount spent on textbooks nationally varies by sector.
-According to the 2019 Trends in College Pricing Report, published annually by College Board, the high range of textbook costs is \$1,460.
-The book allowance at each institution may vary depending on course of study.
+According to the 2020 Trends in College Pricing Report, published annually by College Board, the high range of textbook costs is \$1,460.4 The book allowance at each institution may vary depending on course of study.
 The Department will continue to abstain from recommending a minimum amount for books in FY 2021-22.
 There are more affordable options for textbooks than purchasing all books.
 Students may choose to rent textbooks, borrow, or utilize open educational resources.
-Given the flexibility granted to financial aid administrators in setting the textbook allowance, the data from College Board, and the increasing availability of lower cost textbook options, Department staff chose to slightly lower the maximum allowance for books and supplies in for the FY 2021-22 parameters.